KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

 -  **Simple by default**: Define smart and polite defaults so that your target :doc:`personas </introduction/personas>` don't have to alter them at all.
--  **Powerful when needed**: Provide enough settings for the perfect customization according individual needs and preferences.
+-  **Powerful when needed**: Provide enough settings for the perfect customization according to individual needs and preferences.
 But even though customizability is very important for KDE software, try to keep your settings page as small and simple as possible.
 Remember: every option requires more code and more testing, and makes the settings page slower to use.
 -  Respect the privacy of the users: Always use opt-in, never an opt-out model for features that transmit potentially private data (e.g. usage statistics).
    See KDE's
    `Telemetry Policy <https://community.kde.org/Policies/Telemetry_Policy>`_
    for details.
 -  Following KDE's "Simple by default, powerful when needed" :doc:`design mantra </index>`, settings can be split into common and advanced groups.
-Advanced settings are not important to most users but essential for some, and therefore cannot be removed.
-Those settings are hidden by default to reduce the mental overhead of using the settings page, but with easy access.
+Advanced settings are not important to most users but essential for some.
+There therefore cannot be removed, but they can be de-emphasized in visual weight.

 Behavior